You can find this document as PDF here.

 If the installation of the MySQL Performance Monitor is part of a consulting engagement, the support for the first year is free.

-5. Performance Monior Release Notes
+5. Performance Monitor Release Notes

 -